LiMeii/LiMeii.github.io/_posts/2022-11-11-deploy-on-multiple-environment-with-github-actions.md

 ![github-actions-workflow-deploy-production3](/assets/images/posts/github-actions/github-actions-workflow-deploy-production3.png)

-Manual triggr a workflow run and you will see ```Deploy to Production``` job pening on the approval from reviewers:
+Manual triggr a workflow run and you will see ```Deploy to Production``` job pending on the approval from reviewers:
 ![github-actions-workflow-deploy-production7](/assets/images/posts/github-actions/github-actions-workflow-deploy-production7.png)